 Assess a Tenant’s Credit and History

 This is a crucial step in screening a prospective tenant and can ultimately be the deciding factor in your acceptance of their application.
 Background checks are also a necessary precaution in ensuring that the person is who they claim to be.
+Employing a tenant credit check is a fundamental part of the process, offering a deeper understanding of the applicant’s financial responsibility and reliability in paying bills on time.
 Again, this is uncommon to come across, but people do lie on their applications, so be sure to do your research.
 You’ll also be able to see their criminal and eviction history in addition to any fraud that they may have been charged with in the past.
 There is no need for you to become a private eye for this portion of the screening process; there are companies who provide this service to you, saving you time and hassle.
 These services do incur costs, so it is common to require an application fee upon submission.

 The Fair Housing Act